 Now a days Primary Percutaneous Coronary Intervention (PCI) of the infarct artery is the treatment of choice in acute ST elevated myocardial infarction when time-to-treatment delays are short and the patient presents to a high-volume, well-equipped center with experienced interventional cardiologists and skilled support staff.
 It is preferred to fibrinolytic therapy as primary PCI produces higher rates of infarct artery patency, TIMI 3 flow, and access site bleeding and lower rates of recurrent ischemia, reinfarction, emergency repeat revascularization procedures, intracranial hemorrhage (ICH), and death.
-Early successful PCI also greatly decreases the complications of STEMI that result from longer ischemic times or unsuccessful fibrinolytic therapy, allowing earlier hospital discharge and resumption of daily activities.
-3
+Early successful PCI also greatly decreases the complications of STEMI that result from longer ischemic times or unsuccessful fibrinolytic therapy, allowing earlier hospital discharge and resumption of daily activities.^{1,2} irrespective of time delay from MI onset or patients with STEMI if there is clinical and/or ECG evidence of ongoing ischemia between 12 and 24 hours after symptom onset.3

-Primary PCI should be performed in patients with STEMI and ischemic symptoms of less than 12 hours' duration or who have contraindications to fibrinolytic therapy, irrespective of the time delay from FMC or patients with STEMI and cardiogenic shock or acute severe HF, irrespective of time delay from MI onset or patients with STEMI if there is clinical and/or ECG evidence of ongoing ischemia between 12 and 24 hours after symptom onset.4
+Primary PCI should be performed in patients with STEMI and ischemic symptoms of less than 12 hours' duration or who have contraindications to fibrinolytic therapy, irrespective of the time delay from FMC or patients with STEMI and cardiogenic shock or acute severe HF,

 Once the decision has been made to perform reperfusion with primary PCI, patient should be moved to cardiac catheterization laboratory and undergo angiography as rapidly as possible.
-After the culprit lesion has been identified, reperfusion should be achieved with standard PCI techniques such as Platelet IIb/IIIa inhibitors (Abciximab, Tirofiban, Eptifibatide), Thrombus aspiration, Distal embolic protection device (EPDs), Coronary Stenting.
+After the culprit lesion has been identified, reperfusion should be achieved with standard PCI techniques such as Platelet IIb/IIIa inhibitors (Abciximab, Tirofiban, Eptifibatide), Thrombus aspiration, distal embolic protection device (EPDs), Coronary Stenting.

 Potential complications of primary PCI include problems with the arterial access site; adverse reactions to volume loading, contrast medium, and antithrombotic medications; technical complications; and reperfusion events.
-No-reflow is associated with a reduced survival rate.
-Treatment and prevention strategies have included use of the GP IIb/IIIa antagonist abciximab, vasodilators (nitroprusside, verapamil, adenosine), and inhibitors of various metabolic pathways (nicorandil, pexelizumab), albeit without consistent effect.
+Noreflow is associated with a reduced survival rate.
+Treatment and prevention strategies have included use of the GP IIb/ IIIa antagonist abciximab, vasodilators (nitroprusside, verapamil, adenosine), and inhibitors of various metabolic pathways (nicorandil, pexelizumab), albeit without consistent effect.
 Manual thrombus aspiration at the time of primary PCI results in improved tissue perfusion and more complete ST resolution, though not all studies have shown positive results.
-5-6

 Coronary stents are used routinely at the time of primary PCI.
 Compared with balloon angioplasty, Bare metal stent (BMS) implantation during primary PCI decreases the risk for subsequent target-lesion and target-vessel revascularization and possibly the risk for reinfarction, but is not associated with a reduction in the mortality rate.
-Compared with BMS, Drug eluting stent (DES) implantation decreases restenosis rates and the need for reintervention but does not definitively reduces rates of death or reinfarction.
+Compared with BMS, drug eluting stent (DES) implantation decreases restenosis rates and the need for reinfervention but does not definitively reduces rates of death or reinfarction.
 Notably, DES in this setting does not increase the risk of early or late stent thrombosis.
 The lowest rates of stent thrombosis have been reported with cobalt-chromium everolimus-eluting stents.
-DES should be avoided in the presence of financial or social barriers that may limit patient compliance, elevated bleeding risk, the anticipated need for invasive or surgical procedures in the subsequent 1 year, or an independent indication for long-term anticoagulant therapy.7-8
+DES should be avoided in the presence of financial or social barriers that may limit patient compliance, elevated bleeding risk, the anticipated need for invasive or surgical procedures in the subsequent 1 year, or an independent indication for long-term anticoagulant therapy.x